-The Cancer Research UK (CRUK) Barts Centre, a partnership between the Barts Cancer Institute (Queen Mary University of London), the Centre for Cancer Prevention at the Wolfson Institute of Preventive Medicine (Queen Mary), Barts Health NHS Trust and CRUK, is part of a national network of 15 centres.
+The Cancer Research UK (CRUK) Barts Centre, a partnership between Queen Mary University of London's Barts Cancer Institute and Centre for Prevention, Detection and Diagnosis at the Wolfson Institute of Population Health, Barts Health NHS Trust and CRUK, is part of a national network of 15 centres.
 Along with UCL, KCL and the Francis Crick Institute, the CRUK Barts Centre is a key partner in the CRUK City of London Centre, a world-leading hub dedicated to cancer biotherapeutics.

 Under the leadership of the Director, Professor Nicholas Lemoine, our vision is to focus on the application and translation of our research to the clinic, whilst continuing to conduct cutting edge, fundamental research to understand the mechanisms that drive tumourigenesis as well as the epidemiology, screening and prevention of cancer.